Master by coursework

 Mode and location

-The award conferred depends on the specialisation completed.
+The actual award conferred depends on the specialisation completed.

 Refer to 'Alternative exits' entry below for further requirements and details.